 While some phishing emails include malicious links, many include malicious content.
 The threat actors embed malicious code into downloadable assets like images, PDFs, and documents.
 Masquerading as legitimate senders with fake but realistic-looking accounts, the threat actors use a call to action that includes downloading the file.
 The act of downloading the file and opening it executes the ransomware.

 With Votiro’s Positive Selection® technology, organizations no longer need to worry that ransomware will evade detection.
-Our Secure File Gateway proactively sanitizes all inbound content, ensuring that it’s ransomware-free.
+Our Votiro Cloud proactively sanitizes all inbound content, ensuring that it’s ransomware-free.
 Our solution mitigates business email compromise risk by scanning all files attached and selecting the safe elements.
 Then, our technology rebuilds the safe content onto a clean template and forwards it to the recipient.